Contact

 Third generation fruit grower John Gilchrist has worked for over 50 years to produce a quality product which is sold to the export market as well as locally at the Otago Farmer's Market each Saturday.

-The Central Otago based orchard produces cherries, apricots, peaches, nectarines, plums, pears and apples in several varieties for export as well as for sale at the Farmer's Market.
+The Central Otago based orchard produces cherries, apricots, peaches, nectarines, plums, pears and apples in several varieties for export in the past as well as for sale at the Farmer's Market.
 Years of experience and a good eye for fruit perfection have taught John to produce quality fruit that is well sought after here and abroad.

 Over the many years trees have been replaced with new varieties to keep up with the trends.
 Annually the trees are pruned, thinned and harvested, processes that take the entire year.
 Every season has its particular chores as well as its own beauty.